Difficulty Breathing (Dyspnea) in Dogs

 Dogs with severe dyspnea may require stabilization upon arriving at the veterinary hospital.
 In these cases, oxygen supplementation is prioritized over performing diagnostic testing.

-Testing for the condition causing dyspnea typically includes:
+Testing for the condition causing dyspnea typically starts with:

 • Physical exam